Ben Nighthorse Campbell: Personal life and death

 In 1966, Campbell married the former Linda Price, a public school teacher who was a native of Colorado.
-They have two children and four grandchildren.
+They had two children and four grandchildren.

-Linda Campbell was the sponsor of USS Mesa Verde (LPD 19) on January 15, 2005.
+Linda Campbell was the sponsor of USS Mesa Verde (LPD 19), which was commissioned in 2007.

 Lake Nighthorse in La Plata County, Colorado, is named in Campbell's honor.

+Campbell died at his Colorado ranch on December 30, 2025, at the age of 92.
+His passing was mourned by Colorado politicians across the aisle, including Democratic senator John Hickenlooper, former Republican senator Cory Gardner, and Republican congresswoman Lauren Boebert, who represented Campbell's old House district from 2021 to 2025.